Savvythelegend/PGDocs/docs/postgresql_conf.md

 These settings are the same across all instances.

-!!!
-Warning
+:::warning
-    Please don't use the `ALTER SYSTEM` query to change the configuration of the PostgreSQL instances in an imperative way.
+Please don't use the `ALTER SYSTEM` query to change the configuration of
+    the PostgreSQL instances in an imperative way.
 Changing some of the options that are normally controlled by the operator might indeed lead to an unpredictable/unrecoverable state of the cluster.